gradle/gradle/design-docs/dependency-management.md

 * No requests for source and javadoc are made with build is executed with `--offline`, even when cache has expired.
 * Can recover from a broken HTTP request by switching to use `--offline`.

-## Story: Source and Javadoc artifacts are exposed for a local Java component

-TBD

-## Story: Source and Javadoc artifacts are published for a Java component

-This story changes the `ivy-publish` and `maven-publish` plugins to publish the source and Javadocs for a Java component.

 ## Story: Dependency resolution result exposes local component instances that are not module versions

 This story changes the resolution result to expose local component instances that are not module versions.
 That is, component instances that do not